Aimed at qualified dentists in the Middle East, this course will allow you to specialise in orthodontics.

-The course is aimed at qualified dentists in the Middle East who wish to specialise in Orthodontics as well as general practice.
+The course is aimed at qualified dentists in the Middle East who wish to specialise in Orthodontics.

-This course is studied by students based in Egypt but if successful they will be awarded an MSc in Orthodontics by the University of Dundee.
+This course is studied by students based at our facilities in Egypt and if successful they will be awarded an MSc in Orthodontics by the University of Dundee.

 The course is aimed at qualified dentists in the Middle East who wish to specialise in this area.
 The course will assume no prior knowledge of orthodontics prior to enrolling in the programme.